getsolus/help-center-docs/contributing/getting-involved/en.md

 ## Translations

-Assistance is always welcome in translating [Budgie Desktop](https://www.transifex.com/budgie-desktop/budgie-desktop/) and other [Solus applications](https://www.transifex.com/solus-project/public/) to other languages.
+Assistance is always welcome in translating our projects [to other languages](https://translate.getsol.us)!